chicagopython/CodingWorkshops/problems/webdev/django_pn_tracker/README.md

 **b.
 Create forms.** Set up `AttendeeEditForm` and `ConfirmForm` in `forms.py`.
 We will reference these in our views.
 Learn more about model forms here: https://docs.djangoproject.com/en/2.1/topics/forms/modelforms/ , and more about fields here: https://docs.djangoproject.com/en/2.1/ref/forms/fields/ .

 **c.
 Create the three new views in views.py for our new pages.** Mimic the template_name, attendees, and context variable names and style from challenge_list.
 Use the variable form to instantiate the form object.
-For example, paste this into challenge_add: `form = forms.AttendeeEditForm()`
+For example, paste this into challenge_add: `form = forms.AttendeeEditForm()` .
+See https://docs.djangoproject.com/en/2.1/topics/forms/#the-view and for help.

 **d.
 Create templates.** These are already started for you in `edit.html` and `delete.html`, so just fill in the missing section (as indicated).
 Note that add and edit will both use `edit.html`.
 Bonus hint: Are the edit and delete forms really different..?
+See https://docs.djangoproject.com/en/2.1/topics/forms/#the-template for help.

 **e.
 Add links.** Add links for edit and delete in a new column in the existing table (requires editing `list.html` again).